 Umberto Espresso Bar

-The menu is compact and beautifully executed, with pasta dishes that rival any nonna’s (such as the broccoli and chilli penne).
+Back downstairs the menu is compact and beautifully executed, with pasta dishes that rival any nonna’s (such as the broccoli and chilli penne).
 Specials of the day are chalked up on the walls.
-Make a note: they are "special" and when a dish is sold out for the night, it’s gone.
+Make a note: they are "special".
+When a dish is sold out for the night, it’s gone.

 The hearty home fare is complemented by a tidy list of Italian and Australian wines, and of course, beers.
 If you're keen to kick on, Finanzio's bar, Joanie's Baretto is a few doors up.
 It's named after his Australian-born mother.

-A recipe from Umberto's is featured in The Broadsheet Italian Cookbook.
+A recipe from Umberto is featured in The Broadsheet Italian Cookbook.
 Buy your copy at shop.broadsheet.com.au.